 - Select both Outlook’s check boxes if they are not ticked.

-Solution 7: Run Outlook in Safe Mode
+7. Run Outlook in Safe Mode

-- Enter ‘Outlook /safe’ in Run’s text box, and press the OK button.
+- Type Outlook /safe in the text box, and press OK.

 - Press the OK button to close the window.

-If you do have any question concerning Outlook error in the underlying security system problem, let us know by commenting below.
+If you have tried other troubleshooting methods or if you have any questions concerning this topic, let us know by commenting below.